 Pursuant to our Corporate Governance Guidelines, directors are expected to attend the Annual Meeting and all meetings of the Board, including all meetings of Board committees of which they are members.
-All directors were present at the previous Annual Meeting that was held on May 24, 2010.
-Our Board of Directors held four meetings and one telephonic meeting during 2010.
+All directors were present at the previous Annual Meeting that was held on May 17, 2011.
+Our Board of Directors held four meetings during 2011.
 The Board of Directors has four standing committees: the Executive Committee, the Audit Committee, the Compensation Committee and the Governance and Nomination Committee.
 Each member of the Audit Committee, the Compensation Committee and the Governance and Nomination Committee is an "independent director" as such term is defined under applicable SEC rules and regulations and NASDAQ listing standards.
-All incumbent directors attended at least 75% of the aggregate meetings held by the Board and their assigned committees in 2010.
+All incumbent directors attended at least 75% of the aggregate meetings held by the Board and their assigned committees in 2011.